anthoak13/ATTPCROOTv2/README.md

 For every simulation, the detector must be created, and a geometry file set.
 A `FairPrimaryGenerator` must also exist. *This is responsible for managing all of the other generators.(True?)*

 Typically, an `ATTPCIonGenerator` is used to create the beam.
 It creates an ion within some beamspot and adds a track to the primary generator.
 It also generates a random number between 0 and the nominal beam energy (or some other specified value) that is stored in the global instance of `ATVertexPropagator` (gATVP).
-When the beam particle (TrackID = 0) looses energy equal to this random number, the simulation stops the track. *The next generator is then called, this is the reaction.*
+When the beam particle (TrackID = 0) looses energy equal to this random number, the simulation stops the track.
+Due to the tracking of the TrackID and `aATVP`'s tracking of the current track number, tracks from the beam/reaction generator are only added when it is the right type of event (even = beam, odd = reaction).

+# Adding a class

+Classes, for example a new generator, can be added by created the header and source files.
+In that directory the `CMakeLists.txt` file must be edited to add any include directories needed as well as add the source file so the make file knows to compile it.
+In addition the class should be added the the local `GenLinkDef.h` file, if needed.